On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Results and Discussion

-The two important studies calculating the galaxy LF in the redshift range $0.6-1.2$ using ground based instruments are \citet{refId0} and \citet{2020MNRAS.494.1894M}.
+The two important studies that calculate galaxy LF in the redshift range $0.6-1.2$ using ground-based instruments are \citet{refId0} and \citet{2020MNRAS.494.1894M}.
 They derived their estimates by extrapolating their observations taken at longer wavelengths to the UV regime using SED templates.
-For completion we do compare our results to these works and add the data points from these studies to the luminosity density plot, but we note that comparison of these works with the studies dealing with direct UV surveys should be taken with caution.
-As compared to \citet{refId0}, we find that our estimates of the faint-end slope at redshift 0.7 are $1\sigma$ away from theirs.
-At the higher redshift bin, our value for $\alpha$ is well within $2\sigma$ level from their values in redshift bins centered at 0.9 and 1.1.
-However, we do find a bigger discrepancy, when we look at the characteristic magnitudes.
-As compared to our estimates at redshift 0.7, their value is fainter by at least $4\sigma$.
-For their higher redshift bins at 0.9 and 1.1 we see the difference in the $M^*$ values is $4\sigma$ and $2\sigma$ significant, as compared to our estimate at redshift 1.0.
-With regards to \citet{2020MNRAS.494.1894M} ($z=0.75$), our values are in excellent agreement.
+For completion, we do compare our results to these works and add the data points from these studies to the luminosity density plot but note that comparison of these works with the studies dealing with direct UV surveys should be taken with caution.
+Compared to \citet{refId0}, we find that our estimates of the faint-end slope at redshift 0.7 are within $1\sigma$ of theirs.
+In the redshift bin, our value for $\alpha$ is well within the $2\sigma$ level from their values in redshift bins centred at 0.9 and 1.1.
+However, we do find a larger discrepancy when we look at the characteristic magnitudes.
+Compared to our estimates at redshift 0.7, their value is fainter by at least $4\sigma$.
+For their higher redshift bins at 0.9 and 1.1, we see that the difference in the $M^*$ values is $4\sigma$ and $2\sigma$ significant, compared to our estimate at redshift 1.0.
+With respect to \citet{2020MNRAS.494.1894M} ($z=0.75$), our values agree well.